 Cats and boarding aren't a great match.
-Cats are territorial: their nervous system reads “new location” as “potential threat,” and even a beautifully-run boarding facility can produce hiding, appetite loss, and litter-box rebellion in cats that are perfectly happy at home.
+Cats are territorial: their nervous system reads “new location” as “potential threat,” and even a beautifully-run boarding centre can produce hiding, appetite loss, and litter-box rebellion in cats that are perfectly happy at home.
 For most Calgary cat owners, in-home pet sitting is the better default.
-But there are situations where cat-only boarding makes sense, and Calgary has several good options.
+There are situations where cat-only boarding makes sense, though, and Calgary has several good options.
+This guide walks through how to choose, what to ask, and how to prep a newly-adopted rescue cat.

 Why Most Cats Do Better at Home